 Book Review: Go Ask Alice

 A note from our Executive Director: As our peer support group launched earlier this spring, a survivor recommended that we start a book club and the suggestion was met with so much enthusiasm!
 One survivor - the author of this book review - suggested we start with Go Ask Alice.
-As we continue with book club, we look forward to sharing perspectives and reviews from participants.
-Please also scroll to the bottom of this post to read more about Restorations’ policy around amplifying survivors’ voices and compensating them fairly for their energy and contributions.

 May Instagram Posts.png